dotlang/language/README.md

 # Concurrency

-dotLang provides channels as a light-weight communication mechanism between two pieces of code and `:=` notation for parallel execution of an expression.
+We have `:=` notation for parallel execution of an expression.
+This will give you a worker-id or wid which is a unique identifier for that process.

-Channels are a one-way (read-only or write-only) data transportation mechanism which are open the moment they are created and closed when they are GC'd (disposed).

-Any party can close/dispose their channel.
-To read from a channel or write to it, you will need to put it inside a sequence and treat it like a function.
-The output of this call will be data and channel (the sequence can contain multiple channels) and the input is the data you want to write.
+Each process has a unbounded mailbox which contains messages.
+Processes can send and receive messages using core functions.
+Sending to an invalid wid will return immediately with a false result indicating send has failed.
+Receive from a terminated or invalid wid will never return.

-Exclusive resources (sockets, file, standard I/O...) are implemented using channels to hide inherent mutability of their underlying resources.
-To create a writer channel, you should cast a number (represents buffer size) to the channel type.
-To create reader channel, you cast writer channel to reader channel type (Example 1).
+Exclusive resources (sockets, file, standard I/O...) are implemented using workers to hide inherent mutability of their underlying resources (Example 2).

-You can use `:=` syntax to evaluate an expression in parallel and when its finished and store result in bindings.
-If expression creates a struct you can destruct it using `a,b,c =` syntax or use `_` to ignore expression result.
-Any reference to result after parallel execution will pause current thread until execution is finished.
-You can refer to output of a parallel execution inside body of a lambda, and code won't be stopped unless the lambda is invoked (Example 2 and 3).

-Send, receive and select are done via core functions.

 **Syntax**

-1. Parallel execute `result := expression`
+1. Parallel execute `wid := expression`
-2. Create `writer = int!(size)`, `reader = int?(writer) #T! is a write-only channel, T? is a read-only channel`
-3. Read data `data = receive(ro_channel)`
-4. Write data `send(w_channel, data)`
-5. Close: `dispose(channel)`
+2. Send message: `was_sent = send(wid, data)`
+2. Receive message: `msg = receive(predicate)`

 **Examples**

 1.
 ```
-std_writer = int!(10)
-std_reader = int?(writer)
-data = receive(std_reader) #read something from the channel which read from standard input
-send(std_write, "Hello") #send data to stndard output
+was_sent = send(data, wid)
+sendWait(data, wid) #send and wait for message to be picked up
+msg = receive((m: Message -> m.sender = wid)) #receive any message from this sender
+msg = receive((m: Message -> m == {source:1, type:2})) #receive this specific message from any sender
 ```
-2. `data := processInfo(1,2,a) #evaluate the expression in parallel and store the output in data`
-3. `getData = (-> data) #any call to getData will block current thread until the call to processInfo is finished`
-4. `T = (int|float)!`
-5.
+2.
 ```
-act = newSelect()
-act2 = bind(rch1, act)
-act3 = bind(rch2, act2)
-act4 = bind(wch3, "A", act3)
-act4.execute()
+f := open("a.txt")
+send(f, "a.txt") #to write
+receive(...)
 ```

 # Patterns